lpizzinidev/cliff.js/README.md

 ### Generate a random number
 You can generate a random number using the `generateNumber` method.
-The method accepts two options:
+The method accepts an object parameter with two options:
 - `max`: Maximum value of the generated number (inclusive).
 - `min`: Minimum value of the generated number (inclusive, defaults to 0).
 ```